Does my business need a lawyer?

 This is also true if a property is cited by a city for a code violation, then this can be a criminal matter.
 If a business owns a property in Ohio, and it is cited by the city, it needs to hire a lawyer to represent it.
 If the business owner tries to represent the business, the court will not let them argue, and will find against the business.

-By: Bridget Sciscento, Esq.
+This blog was drafted by Bridget Sciscento, Esq.